qdrant/landing_page/qdrant-landing/content/documentation/faq/qdrant-fundamentals.md

 ## Versioning

+### Do you support downgrades?

+We does not support downgrading a cluster on any of our products.
+If you deploy a newer version of Qdrant, your data is automatically migrated to the newer storage format.
+This migration is not reversible.

 ### How do I avoid issues when updating to the latest version?

 We only guarantee compatibility if you update between consequent versions.
 You would need to upgrade versions one at a time: `1.1 -> 1.2`, then `1.2 -> 1.3`, then `1.3 -> 1.4`.